techery/jobs-board/README.md

 # Computer Programmer
 *Publication date: Jan 6, 2016*

-We are seeking a talented Computer Programmer, with knowledge of native iOS development.
+We are seeking a talented Computer Programmer with knowledge of native iOS development.
 In this position, while working with a team of computer programmers and software developers, you will participate in the creation of new apps along with upgrade, expansion and support of our Native iOS and hybrid Applications.

 ## Required qualifications: